Muhammad Ruhi al-Khalidi

 His biography may be divided into five phases.

-Phase 1.
-Elementary and Secondary School Education
+First Phase, 1864-87: Elementary and Secondary School Education

 Khalidi received his elementary and secondary school education in the traditional elementary school (kuttab) in Jerusalem, the Rushdi School in Nablus, and the National School in Tripoli with Shaykh Hussein al-Jisr as headmaster.
 He further attended lectures at al-Aqsa Mosque in Jerusalem on a variety of subjects—Arabic language, theology, Hadith, grammar, logic, and eloquence.
 He attended classes at both the Alliance School and the White Friars (al-Salahiyya), run by the Franciscan order, to perfect his French.
 He also studied at the Madrasa Sultaniyya in Beirut, run by Shaykh Hussein al-Jisr; when the school shut down, he returned to Jerusalem to attend teaching circles in the Aqsa Mosque.